-Inpatient hospital care (continued)

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
-Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) Under certain conditions, the following types of transplants Medicare hospital benefit are covered: corneal, kidney, kidney-pancreatic, heart, liver, periods do not apply.
+For lung, heart/lung, bone marrow, stem cell, and inpatient hospital care, the intestinal/multivisceral.
+If you need a transplant, we will cost-sharing described above arrange to have your case reviewed by a Medicare-approved applies each time you are transplant center that will decide whether you are a candidate admitted to the hospital.
+A for a transplant.
+Transplant providers may be local or outside transfer to a separate facility of the service area.
+If our in-network transplant services are (such as Acute Inpatient Rehabilitation Hospital or to outside the community pattern of care, you may choose to go another Acute care Hospital) is locally as long as the local transplant providers are willing to considered a new admission. accept the Original Medicare rate.
+If our plan provides Cost shares are applied starting transplant services at a location outside the pattern of care for on the first day of admission and transplants in your community and you choose to obtain do not include the date of transplants at this distant location, we will arrange or pay for discharge. appropriate lodging and transportation costs for you and a companion.
+Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used. - Physician services

-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+All other components of blood are covered beginning with the first pint used.
+Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
+If You Have Medicare -Ask!"
+This fact sheet is available on the Web at www.medicare.gov/ Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by